 Antonio Genovesi's students of political economy at the University of Naples in 1755, thus, must have been pleasantly surprised when the professor delivered his lectures in Italian.
-He was "the first," according to a number of sources, though it is not clear exactly what that means —the first in Naples, the first on the Italian peninsula, the first in Europe.
+He was "the first," according to a number of sources, though it is not clear exactly what that means —the first in Naples, the first on the Italian peninsula, the first in Europe?
 It is not even clear if he lectured in the northern language of Dante or the home-grown Neapolitan variety of Italian, a vibrant and living language at the time with an impressive literary history of its own.
 Whatever the case, it still made old (he was 43!) professor Genovesi a pretty good guy, I'm sure.

-Genovesi was one of the
+Genovesi was one of

-prominent members of the Neapolitan Enlightenment of
+the prominent members of the Neapolitan Enlightenment of

 the mid-1700s, a school that includes Gaetano Filangieri, Vincenzo Cuoco and Vincenzo Russo.
 As a young man

-studied law but eventually devoted himself
+studied law but eventually devoted himself to

 philosophy.
 That is not as abstract as it sounds.

 Genovesi wrote the first systematic and complete work in

-(1767) and was, in fact, the
+(1767) and was, in fact, the first professor of the

 newly founded Chair of Political Economy in Naples in

 1754, the first such chair at a European university.
 He

-feudalism.
+of feudalism.
 He wrote his early works in Latin: Disciplinarum

 metaphysicarum elementa (1743) and Elementa

 artis logico-criticae (1745).
-His major work,
+His major work, the